OPT001: Low Vision 1 - Theory

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module is aimed at providing eye care practitioners with the comprehensive theoretical knowledge to prepare them to provide a high standard of low vision service.
+This module aims to equip you with the comprehensive theoretical knowledge to provide a high standard of low vision service.
 It includes the role of the multi-disciplinary team.

 There is no practical component to this module.